BuildingResearch/security/README.md

 Requirements
 =====

 It is required Matlab 2019A to run simulations.
-The Quanser testbed requires Quarc Real-Time Control Software, and the systems *Shake Table II: Bench-scale single-axis motion simulator* and two *Active Mass Damper: Bench-scale smart structure*.
+The Quanser system needsQuarc Real-Time Control Software, and the systems *Shake Table II: Bench-scale single-axis motion simulator* and two *Active Mass Damper: Bench-scale smart structure*.